 Horses must be shown individually on the triangle at the walk and trot and stand for conformation.
 Each horse must be evaluated in the same manner.
 Braiding is optional but bridles are mandatory on all horses age two or older.
 This includes non-competing mares accompanying a foal.
 No horse of any age may be shown loose.
 (USEF DR 209.4)

-To be eligible for DSHB HOY, the horse needs a minimum of three scores from at least two different judges, from at least three different USDF/USEF-recognized competitions, with a median score of 65% or higher.
-The horse must be lifetime registered with USDF when scores are earned, the owner must be a USDF participating or business member when scores are earned, and there is no required membership for the handler.
-Scores must be from open in-hand or USDF Breeders' Championship Series Final in-hand classes.
+To be eligible for DSHB HOY, the horse needs a minimum of three scores from at least three different judges, from at least three different USEF-licensed/USDF-recognized competitions, with a median score of 65% or higher.
+The horse must have a USDF Lifetime Horse Registration when scores are earned, the owner must have a USDF Participating or Business membership when scores are earned, and there is no required membership for the handler.
+Scores must be from open in-hand or USDF Breeders Championship Series Final in-hand classes.
 Therefore, scores from other championship, amateur or junior/young rider handler, individual breed, group, or under saddle classes will not be counted.
-For more information and complete list of guidelines see the current USDF Competitor and Member Guide or on our performance awards section.
+For more information and complete list of guidelines see the current USDF Member Guide or on our performance awards section.

 To be eligible for an All Breeds DSHB Award the horse must acquire a minimum of three scores from at least two different judges, from at least three different USDF/USEF-recognized competitions.
 They must earn a median score of 65% or higher to qualify.
 The horse must be lifetime registered with USDF when scores are earned, the owner must be a USDF participating or business member when scores are earned, and there is no required membership for the handler.
 Horses must meet all requirements of the participating breed organization.
 If the horse is life-registered with USDF in multiple registries/associations, the owner must notify USDF by August 1, of their choice of registry for the All Breeds awards program.
 Once an all-breeds declaration has been made, it can only be changed by submitting the All-Breeds Awards Declaration Form, a copy of the new breed registry papers and the $50 declaration change fee by August 1 of the award year.
 For more information and a full description see the current USDF Member Guide or on our All-breeds section.